Punjab Rescue 1122 Jobs PTS Test MCQs Simple Solved Papers 2023

 General Sense: The general senses are pain, temperature, touch, pressure, vibration, and proprioception.
 Receptors for those sensations are distributed throughout the body. • A sensory receptor is a specialized cell that, when stimulated, sends a sensation to the CNS.

-Bloods: The Bloods are a primarily, though not exclusively, African American street gang founded in Los Angeles, California.
+Bloods: The Bloods are a primarily, though not exclusively, African-American street gang founded in Los Angeles, California.
 The gang is widely known for its rivalry with the Crips.
 They are identified by the red color worn by their members and by particular gang symbols, including distinctive hand signs

 Trauma: In physical medicine, major trauma is injury or damage to a biological organism caused by physical harm from an external source.
 Major trauma is also an injury that can potentially lead to serious long-term outcomes like chronic pain.